Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 While I immediately recognized the inch or so long caterpillars crawling on the ground around me as larvae on their way to becoming butterflies or moths, I mistakenly assumed that they had just hatched from eggs in the tree branches above.
 Their mother moths or at least Mother Nature should have left them instructions to stay in the trees where the budding leaves were their food.

 I also mistakenly assumed that the relatively large silken tents in the trees had been woven by female moths as a protective shelter for their eggs.
-All this thanks to having paid some attention in high school science classes.
+All this is thanks to having paid some attention in high school science classes.

 However, I was wrong on both counts as the inch or so long caterpillars falling around us were not newly hatched ones looking for food but mature ones looking around for a good place to spin a cocoon and proceed on to the next stage of life.